sigSandor/Incident-Response-At-home/README.md

 # At-Home Incident Response Framework

 Welcome to the **At-Home Incident Response Framework**, a comprehensive toolkit designed to help everyday individuals and small organizations detect, respond to, and recover from cybersecurity incidents.
+(At the most minimal cost)

 ---